 While cost is often a consideration, surveys have shown that almost 60% of consumers are prepared to pay more for a product in sustainable packaging.

-Look at this video for a snapshot of survey results from Europe, USA and South America:
+Look at this video by Energy Live News for a snapshot of survey results from Europe, USA and South America:

 What Qualifies as Sustainable Packaging